Railway coupling

-A coupling (or a coupler) is a mechanism typically placed at each end of a railway vehicle that connects them together to form a train.
-A variety of coupler types have been developed over the course of railway history.
-Key issues in their design include strength, reliability, ease of making connections and operator safety.
+A coupling or coupler is a mechanism, typically located at each end of a rail vehicle, that connects them together to form a train.
+The equipment that connects the couplers to the vehicles is the draft gear or draw gear, which must absorb the stresses of the coupling and the acceleration of the train.

-The equipment that connects the couplings to the vehicles is the draft gear or draw gear and these must absorb the stresses of coupling and train acceleration.
+Throughout the history of rail vehicles, a variety of coupler designs and types have been developed worldwide.
+Key design considerations include strength, reliability, easy and efficient handling, and operator safety.
+Automatic couplers engage automatically when the cars are pushed together.
+Modern versions not only provide a mechanical connection, but can also couple brake lines and data lines.